-The Assessment Phase Approved Costs reflect a £47m approvals between Next Generation Nuclear Power Plant and Future Submarines.
-Though forecast as £60m within the Common Missile Compartment Review Note (dated January 2013) subsequent review has reduced this to £47m.
-This was formalised in the annual Review Note to the Investment Approvals Committee 2013.
+The Assessment Phase Approved Costs reflect a £47m approvals transfer between Next Generation Nuclear Propulsion Plant and Future Submarines.
+Though forecast as £60m within the Common Missile Compartment Review Note (dated January 2013), subsequent review has reduced this to £47m.
+This will be formalised in the annual Review Note to the Investment Approvals Committee